kaperys/advent-of-code/README.md

 # Advent of Code

-A collection of my [Advent of Code 2020](https://adventofcode.com/) solutions, written in mostly Go.
+A collection of my [Advent of Code](https://adventofcode.com/) solutions, written in mostly Go.